Nishok/Tank-Game/README.md

 Tank-Game
 =========

-A simple tank game in development.
+A simple tank game I was making back in the days.
+Not being worked on anymore.